ArnaudBuchholz/reserve/doc/openui5.md

 ### OpenUI5 Content Delivery Network

-The framework is built on top of a [smart dependency management model](https://openui5.hana.ondemand.com/api/sap.ui#methods/sap.ui.define) that is capable of loading the missing dependencies when needed.
+The framework is built on top of a [smart dependency management model](https://openui5.hana.ondemand.com/api/sap.ui#methods/sap.ui.define) that can load the missing dependencies when needed.
 To put it in a nutshell, these **additional modules** are usually **relative to the location where the [OpenUI5 bootstrap](https://openui5.hana.ondemand.com/1.76.0/resources/sap-ui-core.js)** is obtained.

 Furthermore, each released version of OpenUI5 is available from a public CDN:
 * 1.76.0 is available under [https://openui5.hana.ondemand.com/1.76.0/resources/](https://openui5.hana.ondemand.com/1.76.0/resources/sap-ui-version.json)